 |

-When a boy is between the ages of seven and eleven years old or is (at least) in the first grade, he can become a Cub Scout.
+When a Scout is between the ages of seven and eleven, or is at least in the first grade, they may become a Cub Scout.

-But, regardless of the boy's qualifying age, he must complete the Bobcat Trail as the first step in his Cub Scouting adventure.
+Regardless of qualifying age, each Scout must complete the Bobcat Trail as the first step in their Cub Scouting journey.

-In Rudyard Kipling's story, The Jungle Book, the black panther Bagheera is the mighty hunter that teaches the cubs the skills of the jungle.
+In Rudyard Kipling's The Jungle Book, the black panther Bagheera is the skilled hunter who teaches the cubs the ways of the jungle.

-In Cub Scouting, we use the symbol of the Bobcat.
+In Cub Scouting, the Bobcat is used as the symbol.

-Along this trail, the Cub Scout learns the Cub Scout Promise, the Law of the Pack, and the Cub Scout Motto.
+Along this trail, Scouts learn the Cub Scout Promise, the Law of the Pack, and the Cub Scout Motto.

 |